Shaji N. Karun: Early life and career

-Shaji N. Karun was born on New Year's Day, 1952, as the eldest son of Mr. N. Karunakaran and Mrs. Chandramati in present-day Kollam district in the former state of Travancore state (now Kerala), India.
-The family moved to Thiruvananthapuram, the capital of the state in 1963.
-He did his schooling in Palkulangara H.S. and took a bachelor's degree from University College, Thiruvananthapuram.
+Shaji N. Karun was born on New Year's Day, 1952, as the eldest son of N. Karunakaran and Chandramati in present-day Kollam district in the former state of Travancore state (now Kerala), India.
+The family moved to Thiruvananthapuram, the capital of the state, in 1963.
+He did his schooling in Palkulangara High School and took a bachelor's degree from University College, Thiruvananthapuram.
 In 1971 he entered the Film and Television Institute of India, where he took his diploma in cinematography.
 His diploma film Genesis (1974), directed by Rahul Dasgupta, got many awards and started his career.
-He won the GOLD medal on graduation in 1974.
+He won the gold medal on graduation in 1974.
 After graduation, he worked in ISRO Ahmedabad, Mumbai TV, Madras Film Industry on contract basis until 1975 when Kerala State Film Development Corporation (KSFDC) was about to emerge.
 He became responsible with founder Chairman P R S Pillai, and its then Managing Director G.Vivekanandan for the planning, designing future visions of KSFDC to bring back the Film Industry that was until then rooted in Madras.
 His role with the participation in meaningful cinema activities through the contribution of KSFDC and well-known giants in Malayalam filmmakers resulted in many landmark achievements to the Malayalam Cinema nationally and internationally.

-In 1998, he started and presided over the first film academy in India as Kerala State Chalachitra Academy under Government of Kerala and leadership of then Cultural Minister Marxist Late Shri T K Ramakrishnan.
+In 1998, he started and presided over the first film academy in India as Kerala State Chalachitra Academy.
 It was in the same year he started the International Film Festival (IFFK) as competitive that further FIAPF recognized the festival as internationally competitive under his tenure.
 He has presented three films: Piravi, Swaham, Vanaprastham consecutively to Cannes official sections, a rare achievement for any filmmakers worldwide, where the film Swaham was in the competition of Cannes in 1994.
-Thereafter, after 30 years, in 2024, the film by Ms Payal Kapadia from INDIA was selected to compete for Cannes's Palme d'Or.
-He was the only Malayalam filmmaker who achieved three national best films (Piravi, Vanaprastham, Kuttysrank) for the Malayalam language.
-He was conferred the J.C.
-Daniel Award 2023 for his lifetime achievement in a film career, the most prestigious award in cinema from the Government of Kerala.
+In August 2018, Karun was elected president of the Purogamana Kalasahitya Sangham (PUKASA), a progressive cultural organisation in Kerala.
+In 2023, he received the J. C. Daniel Award, the Government of Kerala's highest honour for lifetime achievement in Malayalam cinema.
+In 2024, Payal Kapadia's All We Imagine as Light became the first Indian film in 30 years to compete for the Palme d'Or at the Cannes Film Festival, following Karun's Swaham, which had competed in 1994.
+Karun's films Piravi, Vanaprastham, and Kutty Srank won the National Film Award for Best Feature Film, making him the only Malayalam filmmaker to have directed three winners of the award.